-Stormchaser Inc. (we’ll call them that) was a company that basically follows storms.
-Afterwards, they’ll send a team of people through neighborhoods going door to door, offering to do a free inspection and help with the claim.
-Somehow, they managed to get my wife to sign a piece of paper that seemed like a contract.
-More on that in a minute.
+Stormchaser Inc. (we’ll call them that) was a company that follows storms.
+Afterward, they’ll send a team of people through neighborhoods going door to door, offering to do a free inspection and help with the claim.
+Somehow, they managed to get my wife to sign a piece of paper that seemed like a contract — more on that in a minute.

-During this time, we filed the claim with the insurance company, just to start the process.
-This would be February, 2016.
+During this time, we filed the claim with the insurance company to start the process.
+This would be February 2016.

 Homeowner’s Insurance Lesson 3:

 Familiarize yourself with the insurance process under the law, and know who is responsible for what.